FlambeStinger/containerlab_project/Week1/Progress.md

 Started following a video on setting up containerlab.
 Before watching through it, I configured a KVM running Ubuntu Server 24.04.2.
 Immediately upon start up I ran `sudo apt update` and `sudo apt upgrade`.
 Next, I installed the packages necessary for running containerlab.
 Fortunately both the video and containerlab's website provide a command to install it all: `curl -sL https://containerlab.dev/setup | sudo -E bash -s "all"`

 ## Creating the Topology
-First created a new directory called "clab-labs"

-Then cd into ~/clab-labs"

-Finally created the topology file:
+First I created a new directory called `clab-labs` then cd into `~/clab-labs`.
+Afterwards I created another directory named `clab-lab1srl` which is nested inside `clab-labs`.
+My thought process behind that is that each subdirectory under `clab-labs` will represent different containerlab projects.
+Regardless, after creating the subdirectory I created the topology file: `lab1.clab.yaml`.
+The `.clab.yaml` extension makes a file a topolgy file.
+Finally, I configured the topology file.

 ```
 topolgy: